sotomarcos24/BDA-Labs/session1/session-01-part-01.md

 Depending on your Python installation on Windows, one of the above commands may work while others may not.

-This part of the class is a recap of the basics.
+This part is a recap of the basics.
 We will reuse these steps in future sessions.

 #### 4. Basics you should know